DurgaBhavaniVankini/Linux-Server-Configuration/README.md

 ## Deploy the  Flight Information System project

-### Step 12.1: Clone and setup Coffeeshop project from the GitHub repository
+### Step 12.1: Clone and setup Flight project from the GitHub repository

 - While logged in as `grader`,
-- From the `/var/www` directory, Clone the coffeeshop project:<br>
+- From the `/var/www` directory, Clone the flight project:<br>
 `sudo git clone https://github.com/DurgaBhavaniVankini/flight.git`.
 - Change the ownership of the `flight` directory to `grader` using: `sudo chown -R grader:grader flight/`.
 - Change to the `/var/www/flight/flight` directory.